kaustuvkunal/Big-Data/README.md

 # Big Data

-This is an extensive tutorial about Hadoop and Its ecosystem
+This is an extensive open-source tutorial about Hadoop's ecosystem

 ### Installation